Published in: 2016

 BIOLOGICAL MISMATCH.
 If you look at the history of mankind as a day, we were hunters and gatherers until 23:40.
 We became industrialized at 23:59:40 (20 seconds before twelve o’clock) and digitized, connected to the internet, 23:59:59 (one second before twelve o’clock).

 GABA – ACTIVATED BY EXERCISE.
 GABA (Gamma-aminobutyric acid) is a substance whose function is to calm the brain and dampen the activity of brain cells (when the activity is calmed, the feelings of stress disappear).
-GABA activation means fast and effective stress relief – just like when you drink alcohol or take sedatives.
-GABA is also activated by movement.
-You get some effect if you walk, but the best thing is to run or cycle.
+GABA activation means fast and effective stress relief – like when you drink alcohol or take sedatives.
+GABA is activated by movement.
+You get some effect if you walk, but the best thing is to run or bike.

 EXERCISE ATTACKS STREES FROM SEVERAL ANGLES.
 Stress reduces the brain’s ability to change (plasticity) while exercise increases it.
 Increased stress slows down the transition from short-term to long-term memories while exercise improves it.
 The really nice effects on well-being and stress resistance are only noticeable after a couple of months of regular training.
 Exercise attacks stress and anxiety from several angles.
 Cortisol levels drop after a workout and will not rise as sharply next time.
 The “brake pedals” hippocampus and frontal lobe are strengthened and become better at breaking the anxiety motor amygdala.
 The activity of the brain’s braking system GABA increases and the muscles’ ability to neutralize a stress substance increases.
 All this is happening at the same time.